Logo

 Some people think I’m crazy for walking so much, and maybe I am.
 But my preference for not using a car really made Galesburg so much more worthwhile.

-With a car, I’d probably have only gone to a hotel, then Judy’s, then left… or maybe even just Judy’s without poking around town or staying the night at all.
+With a car, I’d probably have only gone to a hotel, then Judy’s, then moved on… or maybe even just Judy’s without poking around town or staying the night at all.

-I do acknowledge that these kinds of walks are easier for me, being able-bodied and (kinda) agile.
+I do realize that these kinds of walks are easier for me, being able-bodied and (kinda) agile.
 I had to lift and drag my bags a lot.
 Many sidewalks were not wheelchair-friendly.

 As I headed back downtown to catch Amtrak out to Kansas City, I was offered a ride three times.
 The Great House’s owner offered me a ride, and two different cars stopped to offer me a ride.
 Granted, I looked like I needed a ride, with my unwieldy stack of luggage, and I probably should have taken one.
 I would have called a car if the weather was foul.